nitishm/go-rejson/README.md

+> _Note: Currently, go-ReJSON only support redislabs/rejson with version <=1.0.8.
+If you are using higher versions, some commands might not work as expected_

 # Go-ReJSON - a golang client for ReJSON (a JSON data type for Redis)

 Go-ReJSON is a [Go](https://golang.org/) client for [ReJSON](https://github.com/RedisLabsModules/rejson) Redis Module.